 Frequently Asked Questions

-JBT events are unlike most other junior tournaments, so take a moment to read through these questions and answers so you'll know about everything we have to offer!
+JBT events are unlike most other youth tournaments, so take a moment to read through these questions and answers so you'll know about everything we have to offer!

-A: For the $40 'basic entry' in a standard format event, a bowler is playing for:
+A: For the $60 'basic entry' in a standard regular season singles event, a bowler is playing for:

-- the plaques that go to the top 5 finishers.
+- The plaques that go to the top 4 scratch and handicap finishers.

-- the points that connect each of our events.
-Points are important because the top point scorers at the end of the season get to bowl in our year end Invitationals and Touring Players' Championship, which have enormous prize funds and help determine our year-end awards.
+- The points that connect each of our events.
+Points are very important because the top point scorers at the end of the season get to bowl in our year end Invitationals and/or Touring Players' Championship, which have very large prize funds and help determine our year-end awards.
 More on points below.

 There are also optional brackets available.
 Brackets work just like brackets in adult bowling.
-8 person brackets run games 2-4 in the qualifying round, with each bracket winner receiving a $15 scholarship.
+8 person brackets usually run games 2-4 in the qualifying round, with each bracket winner receiving a $15 scholarship on a full bracket.

-So, your entry fee can be anywhere from $40 on up, depending on what you want to enter.
+So, your entry fee can be anywhere from $60 on up at a regular event, depending on what you want to enter.
 Each optional is separated into scratch and handicap divisions just like the tournament, and all awards fees are returned 100%- often a lot more than 100%, thanks to our sponsors.

 Q: Is there a dress code?